Home How to Buy UPS Shares UK – with 0% Commission

 How do I buy shares in UPS?

 To buy UPS shares, you need to find a UK stockbroker that offers you to trade US shares.
-But while there are plenty of brokers offering you direct access to the US stock market, you might want to consider buying UP shares via a CFD platform like eToro that does not charge any trading commission and allow you to leverage your positions with a ratio of 5:1.
+But while there are plenty of brokers offering you direct access to the US stock market, you might want to consider buying UP shares via a CFD platform that does not charge any trading commission and allow you to leverage your positions with a ratio of 5:1.

 Can I invest in UPS via an ISA or SIPP?